Dementia Treatment In Sugar Land

 Prevention and care of Dementia in Telfair

-In order to understand the prevention for dementia in Telfair, Sugarland, we should know the risk factors of dementia.
+In order to understand the Dementia Care Facility in Telfair, Sugarland, we should know the risk factors of dementia.
 The risk factors that contribute to dementia and cannot be changed include:

 - Down syndrome